crystalthedeveloper/wordpress-beats-playground/README.md

 - **Plugin bundle:** downloads the ZIP stored in `assets/`, unzips it locally, and logs progress to the console.
 - **Activation:** turns on Beats Upload Player before any content renders and logs confirmation.
+- **Template override:** the default Twenty Twenty-Four `front-page` template is replaced with a slim header/main/footer wrapper so the Beats shortcodes sit directly in the page body.
 - **Landing page:** a `runPHP` step creates/updates the Beats homepage (complete with the `#beats-wrapper` anchor), sets it as the front page, flushes permalinks, primes `/beats-playground/`, and prints status messages so you can confirm everything ran.

 ---